joshuaspear/offline_rl_ope/README.md

 - [x] Metrics
   - [x] EffectiveSampleSize.py
   - [x] ValidWeightsProp.py
-- [ ] PropensityModels
+- [x] PropensityModels
 - [ ] LowerBounds
 - [ ] api/d3rlpy

-* Insufficient functionality to test i.e., currently only wrapper classes are implemented for the OPEEstimation/DirectMethod.py
+Insufficient functionality to test DirectMethod.py i.e., currently only wrapper classes are implemented for the OPEEstimation/DirectMethod.py

 #### Overview
 Basic unit testing has been implemented for all the core functionality of the package.
 The d3rlpy/api for importance sampling adds minimal additional functionality therefore, it is likely to function as expected however, no sepcific unit testing has been implemented!